Hospital waste management

 Food waste management

-Unused food that meets safety standards can also be donated to local shelters, or organic waste can be composted
+Unused food that meets safety standards can also be donated to local shelters, or organic waste can be composted.

 <h3>Chemical management improvements</h3>